Living underground on Mars may be our only option because of the harsh environment. This presents many tunnel drilling challenges that go undiscussed.

 All this said, Mars still isn’t a place we could call home anytime soon.

 Mars has a very thin atmosphere.
 The surface pressure on Mars is less than 1% of Earth’s surface pressure.

+Now, one option is to build an atmosphere.
 We can try to do this in many ways.
 For example, by sublimating the frozen carbon dioxide on the planet.

 Still a far stretch from Earth’s atmosphere of 1,013 millibars at sea level.

 To top it off, Mars’ thin atmosphere is 95% carbon dioxide.
 Here’s a breakdown of the atmosphere content of Earth versus Mars.

 Clearly, humans can’t breathe Martian air.
 We need more nitrogen and oxygen to comfortably live on Mars.

 What’s the importance of a magnetosphere?
 It’s like a shield that deflects bad solar activity from the Sun.

 For example, charged particles from solar winds strike Earth almost daily.
 These particles would strip Earth’s ozone layer over time, without our magnetosphere.

 As a result, leaving us exposed to dangerous UV radiation.
 Life as we know today wouldn’t exist on Earth without our magnetosphere.